Aquatic Transit

 "No"

 Diego hit the mute button.
-"I would rather not discuss my relationship with pappa, why we had several dozen guns in our home, nor how we could afford so many."
+"I would rather not discuss my relationship with pappa, why we had several dozen guns in our home, nor how we could afford so many.""So, Mr. Zúñiga, enlighten our listeners on modern small arms"

 "Oh, oh..." the color drained from Thomas's face "I see.
 I'm sorry, you never mentioned him before and I was...
 I'll drop it."